Turner & Hooch

 The inciting incident occurs at 12 minutes when Amos Reed is murdered at the boatyard.
 The only witness is his massive, uncontrollable dog Hooch.
 Turner's clean exit from town is suddenly complicated by the need to solve his friend's murder..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Turner makes the active choice to keep Hooch and use him to solve the murder, despite the destruction this will bring to his controlled life.
+This indicates the protagonist's commitment to Turner makes the active choice to keep Hooch and use him to solve the murder, despite the destruction this will bring to his controlled life.
 He commits to staying and investigating, abandoning his clean departure., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Turner and Hooch identify the suspect at a party—a false victory.
 Turner believes he's close to solving the case and can soon return to his planned life, but he's also falling for Emily and bonding with Hooch.
 The stakes raise as the criminals realize Turner is onto them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.